Uniform price auction with quantity constraints

-Our main result is that this outcome is in fact the dominant strategy equilibrium outcome of an ascending auction under incomplete information, i.e., when bidders have private information about their respective valuations.
-Our ascending auction is a variant of the English auction that incorporates the quantity constraints.
+We first present an iterative procedure for finding an equilibrium outcome of the uniform price auction when there are many quantity-constrained bidders.
+This outcome is a Nash equilibrium outcome when bidders' valuations for the good and the quantity constraints are common knowledge among bidders.\note{This assumption may not be unreasonable for markets in which the same set of well-established bidders interact frequently.} Moreover, this is the dominant strategy equilibrium outcome of an ascending auction when bidders have private information about their respective valuations.
+Our ascending auction is a variant of the English auction that incorporates bidders' quantity constraints.
 In this auction, the clock showing the current price increases continuously over time and bidders decide when to drop out.
 In addition, the auction keeps track of the provisional price, which is set to zero or to the reserve price initially.
 When a bidder drops out, the clock stops temporarily and the auctioneer checks whether the aggregate demand of remaining bidders is greater than or equal to the supply.
 If the former is less than the latter, then the auction ends and the final price is the provisional price.
 The remaining bidders get their respective demands and the bidder who just dropped out gets the residual supply.
-If the former is greater than or equal to the latter, then the provisional price is updated to the current price just stopped: (i) if the former is equal to the latter, the auction ends and the final price is set to the provisional price, which has just been updated.
-The remaining bidders get their respective demands and the bidder who just dropped out gets nothing; (ii) if the former is greater than the latter, then the clock increases again.
+Otherwise, the provisional price is updated to the current price just stopped: (i) if the aggregate demand is equal to the supply, the auction ends and the final price is set to the provisional price, which has just been updated.
+The remaining bidders get their respective demands and the bidder who just dropped out gets nothing; (ii) if the aggregate demand is greater than the supply, then the clock increases again.

 Each bidder's decision at each moment is essentially whether (i) to outbid the current prevailing price and get his/her entire demand quantity or (ii) to get only the residual quantity, which is the difference between the supply and the aggregate demand of others, at a low price.
 When the aggregate demand of others at the current prevailing price is not sufficient to cover the supply, it may sometimes be advantageous for a bidder to give up some of his/her demand and get the remaining demand at a low price (say, zero) rather than to get his/her entire demand at a higher price.
+In fact, a low price equilibrium is the only possible equilibrium when no bidder's quantity constraint is large enough to cover the supply.